Jim Schmitt: Elections

-In 2007, Schmitt was re-elected with 70% of the vote and won again in April 2011.
-He serves on the Advisory Board of both the U.S. Conference of Mayors and the League of Wisconsin Municipalities.

-On February 17, 2015, Schmitt received 51 percent of the vote in a three-way primary.
-He went on to defeat Tom DeWane 53% to 47%.
+In the nonpartisan mayoral election of April 2003, Schmitt succeeded Paul Jadin, who did not seek re-election, becoming the mayor of Green Bay.
+He was re-elected in 2007 with approximately 70% of the vote, and again in 2011.
+On February 17, 2015, Schmitt received 51 percent of the vote in a three-way primary, and defeated Tom DeWane in the general election, 53% to 47%.
 With this victory, Schmitt extended his tenure to 16 years and overtook Sam Halloin as the longest-serving mayor in Green Bay history.
+Under Wisconsin law, mayoral elections are conducted on a nonpartisan basis.